-New train packs have just arrived showcasing a full GWR green liveried 9 car set!
+New train packs are available showcasing a full GWR green liveried 9 car set!
 We also have other variations available showcasing different length units as well as those in use with the LNER too.

 As the IET becomes more and more prolific across the UK, a Class 800 is an absolute necessity for most modern era modellers.